-The Student Attendance Improvement Plan may include, but is not limited to, the following:
+Interventions may include, but are not limited to, the following:

 - a) Contract

 - b) Make-up time

 - c) Removal from class with work provided

 - d) Double classes

 - f) Completion of assignments

 - g) Course modification/change

+- h) Removal from course

 Expectations for attendance improvement should be clearly stated.
 Time frames must be established to monitor the plan.
 If the student does not meet the expectations of the plan then the school team will meet to: